jlov7/og-emissions-control-tower/README.md

 - **Import more detections:** Use the **Import CSV** button to append events.
 A ready-made sample lives at [`/samples/demo_events_batch.csv`](frontend/public/samples/demo_events_batch.csv).
 - **Theme toggle:** Switch between light and dark via the toolbar.

+> Frontend requests proxy through the Next.js dev server at `/backend/*`, so browsers always talk to the same origin.
+When you deploy the frontend separately, set `NEXT_PUBLIC_API_BASE` to your backend’s `/api` base (for example `https://api.example.com/api`).

 ## API Reference
 All endpoints live under `http://localhost:8000/api`.
 - `GET /assets` – list assets with coordinates.